Three to four years full-time in Grenoble, France. Phase 1: two years. Phase 2: two to three years

 GEM has excellent contacts in numerous industrial sectors, especially with high tech industries.
 We are part of GIANT, one of the most ambitious scientific projects in Europe.
 This gives us access to exciting projects in fields such as nanotechnology, biotechnology and alternative energy.
 As companies and consumers face new challenges that require new theories and methods of study, our research aims to help shape the future.

-By virtue of our participation in LITEM, a research lab in cooperation with Telecom Ecole de Management and Université d’Evry, our PhD students can also register for the Doctorat d’Etat and receive a doctoral degree recognized by the French government.
+Through our good relationships with French public universities, interested PhD students have the possibility to register for the Doctorat d’Etat with one of our partners and receive a doctoral degree recognized by the French government.

 Grenoble: a vibrant ecosystem

 Grenoble is a wonderful place to live and study.
 It is not only a university town, but also a scientific and industrial one.
 As a result, the city's large international community is very active.
 The city is literally at the foot of the French Alps, offering countless possibilities for outdoor activities.
 It is also only a few hours away from Geneva, Italy, Paris or the Mediterranean Sea ─ with easy train connections to all destinations.

 While it is difficult to summarize the many unique aspects of our PhD program, I hope I have given you a better feel for what makes it special.
 And of course, please take a look at what our own PhD students have to say about the program.
 I look forward to seeing you in Grenoble.

 The PhD program is divided into two phases